This article describes how to create attributes for use with items and parts.

 |RVF (RichView Format text)||Single||Supports fully formatted text, including pictures.
 This is the format generally used in Descriptions in SystemWeaver.
 Whenever needed this format is automatically translated into the RTF format used in MS Office applications.||Yes|

 |String||Single, array||Supports non-formatted strings, up to 100 characters long.||Yes|

 |Text||Single||Supports non-formatted strings, including new lines.||Yes|

 |User||Single, set||Supports the value domain of all users defined in the SystemWeaver server.||Yes|

 |XML||Single||Supports XML formatted text.||Yes|

-The following standard options are optional:
+The following standard settings are optional: